StdLoc¶

 Unit: s

-Typical error in seconds for travel-time to one station.
-This value affects the uncertainty of the location.
-In OctTree it also influences the probability density computation: a too conservative value increases the number of iterations required by OctTree to converge to a high resolution solution.
+Typical error in seconds for travel times to stations.
+The value affects the uncertainty of the location.
+In OctTree it also influences the probability density computation: too conservative values increase the number of iterations required by OctTree to converge to a high resolution solution.

 Note